Why New Hampshire?

 Tax Laws

-Family Trust Companies
+Family and Private Family Trust Companies

-Since 2006, New Hampshire has permitted the formation of family trust companies.
-A family trust company is a family-owned, non-depository trust company that provides trust, investment, and related services to the family, their trusts, and their businesses.
-A family trust company can provide an advantageous structure for administering a family’s trusts and wealth.
-As an institutional trustee, a family trust company provides continuity of trusteeship, helps to manage fiduciary liability, and can provide heightened privacy.
-In addition, it provides access to the state’s modern trust laws and favorable tax environment.
+New Hampshire permits the formation of family trust companies.
+A family trust company is a family-owned, non-depository trust company that provides trust, investment, and related services to a family, their trusts, and their businesses.
+It provides continuity of trusteeship, helps to manage fiduciary liability, and may provide heightened privacy.
+New Hampshire family trust companies may choose to be regulated by the New Hampshire Banking Department or to instead operate as private, unregulated entities subject only to the state’s general business laws and limited provisions of the banking laws.